agomaa20011/N26-KYC-Data-Analysis-/README.md

 **1. Declining Pass Rate**

 •	The overall pass rate is 85.38%, but a significant portion of customers fails at least once.

 •	The pass rate drops significantly on reattempts, with only 52% passing on the second attempt and 57% on the third attempt, indicating recurring issues.

 **2. Document Verification Failures**

 •	A high number (44,002) of document verification failures were marked as "consider”.

 •	This suggests that either document quality is low (blurry, cropped, expired) or the verification criteria have become stricter.

 **3. Facial Verification Failures**

 •	10,917 failures occurred due to "consider" results in facial similarity checks.

 •	Possible reasons: poor lighting, bad angles, facial obstructions (glasses, masks), or issues with the facial recognition system.

 **4. Caution & Rejection Trends**

-•	The most common rejection reason is related to image integrity issues, with over 24,403 cases marked as "consider" or "unidentified."
+•	The most common rejection reason is related to image integrity issues, with over 24,403 cases marked as "consider" or "unidentified".

 •	Image quality issues also play a role, though not as severe.

 **5. Time-Based Trends**

 •	The pass rate fluctuates over time, with some weeks seeing a drop in approvals.

 •	This may indicate seasonal patterns, changes in verification policies, or system inefficiencies.

 ## Recommendations